What is it?

 Two exam papers will be taken at the end of two years:

-Practical assessment of performance in a sport of your choice = 15%
+Practical assessment of performance (or coaching) in a sport of your choice = 15%.

 The teaching staff consists of two very experienced tutors who have helped the college achieve record breaking results over recent years.
 Both tutors are examiners for the subject giving them an insight into the requirements and assessment of the course.